The Universal Kepler Problem: TKK Algebra

 so $S_{ab}$'s form a real Lie algebra --- the {\bf structure algebra} $\frk{str}$ of $V$.
 The commutation relation in Eq. (\ref{stralg}) says that, in $S_{cd}$, $c$ and $d$ behave as a $\frk{str}$-vector and $\frk{str}$-covector respectively.
 In general, $\frk{str}=\frk{str}'\oplus \bb R$, where $\frk{str}'$, a semi-simple real Lie algebra, is called the {\bf reduced structure algebra}.

-It is an independent discovery of Tits, Kantor, and Kroecher \cite {TKK60} that the real reductive Lie algebra $\frk{str}$ can be naturally extended to a real simple Lie algebra $\frk{co}$.
+It is an independent discovery of Tits, Kantor, and Kroecher \cite{TKK1}, \cite{TKK2, TKK3} that the real reductive Lie algebra $\frk{str}$ can be naturally extended to a real simple Lie algebra $\frk{co}$ --- the {\bf conformal algebra} of $V$.
 As a real vector space, we have

 By writing $z\in V$ as $X_z$, $\langle w\mid\; \rangle\in V^*$ as $Y_w$, the commutation relations can be written as follow: for $u$, $v$, $z$, $w$ in $V$,